Executive Director | Don Kusler

 Communications Director | Karen Traeger

 Karen has held several positions with ADA, starting as the Program Assistant for Working Families Win (WFW) in March 2008.
 During the 2008 election cycle, she managed the web based technologies including the WFW website and campaign management systems.
-She has served as Communications Director since 2010.
+She has served as Communications Director since 2010 and earned her Project Management Professional (PMP) certification in 2012.
 Before coming to ADA, she worked in the field for several campaigns and earned a Political Science degree from Flagler College.

 Iowa Field Organizer - Chris Schwartz